bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Potential stretch goals:
 - Get page response time down
 - Visualization of brain volume results.
+- Deploy UI to MOC and scale test in the MOC.

 ## 6. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)